 2. Paleo Maple Oven-Roasted Sweet Potatoes

-This recipe for Maple-Thyme Roasted Parsnips And Carrots is so simple, it’s genius!
-You have to try this combination, it works so well together and the vegetables get slightly sweet, crunchy and just amazing!
+This recipe by Lili Basic Capaccetti for Maple-Thyme Roasted Parsnips And Carrots is so simple, it’s genius!
+You have to try this combination, it works so well together and the vegetables get slightly sweet, crunchy, and just amazing!
 A savory and sweet dish that is perfect to pass around the table this holiday season.

-Green beans aren’t always the most exciting side, but these Cranberry Almond Green Beans are definitely an exception.
+Green beans aren’t always the most exciting side, but these Cranberry Almond Green Beans by Gina Hoskins are an exception.
 This recipe is a healthy take on the traditional green bean casserole.
 It will be a perfect, modern side dish this holiday season.
 The added almonds give the classic ingredients an extra nice crunch.